Tiger Salamander

 (Ambystoma tigrinum)

-The common tiger salamander is black with yellow markings that are highly variable in size and shape.
-The belly of the tiger salamander is greenish-brown.
-Adults dwell in burrows underground, surfacing to feed during the night or to move to or from breeding sites during rainy nights in early spring.
-Tiger salamanders are fairly common throughout much of Minnesota, occupying a variety of habitats.
+The Eastern tiger salamander is typically black with yellow markings that can be highly variable in size and shape.
+Adults dwell in burrows underground, surfacing during rainy nights in the spring to feed or move to breeding sites.
+Eastern tiger salamanders are fairly common throughout much of Minnesota and occupy a variety of terrestrial habitats across the state.
+Shallow wetlands and slow, meandering streams or ditches provide essential breeding habitat.

-Tiger salamanders resemble spotted salamanders, a species recently documented in Minnesota.
-If you think you've seen spotted salamanders please e-mail Carol Hall with information about the date and location of your observation.
-Please look closely to distinguish between the two species.
-Use this ID sheet to help.
+Tiger salamanders resemble spotted salamanders, This ID sheet may be useful in distinguishing between the two species.
 When possible, please include a digital image of the salamander with both dorsal (top) and ventral (bottom) views.

 Back to top